iAmMrinal0/prestoByExampleBook/more-api-calls.md

 Run the server and build the PureScript code and open `index.html` and try to add, delete todo items and reload the page to see the items loaded on page load.

+That's it for the app.
+If you wish to look at how update todo is implemented, you can check it out on [GitHub](https://github.com/iAmMrinal0/prestoByExample/releases/tag/v0.9).